-Biobased carbon content according to ISO 16620
+Biobased carbon content of plastics according to ISO 16620

 More information about the method: